Berny23/LD-ToyPad-Emulator/README.md

 #### Guide

 1. Make a new virtual machine with Debian in your software of choice.
-You can leave the default values in VMware.
+Select your ISO file and choose the appropriate operating system (Linux -> Debian 11.x 64-bit) if you're asked. **To make sure your VM is accessible on the network, please follow the instructions in the troubleshooting section on this page (either for [VirtualBox](#webpage-not-reachable-oracle-virtualbox) or [VMware](#webpage-not-reachable-vmware)).**

 2. When first booting the Debian VM, select `Graphical install`.
 In the configuration, leave everything on default.
 Only change your language, set `debian` as hostname, don't set a root password, choose an account name and password, set partition to "yes" and `/dev/sda` for the GRUB bootloader.